TheLouisHong/TheLouisHong.github.io/_posts/2016-09-27-the-state-and-direction-of-the-rainbow-and-the-cube-speedyblock.markdown

 Future
 ---
-I will finish the new menu and polish the game.
+The only thing left to do is finish the new menu.
+But then again, polishing is going to take a while.
 The goal is to have Apple feature us on the App Store.
 If we want this game to be featured by Apple!
 We need to be bug-less & smooth experience.

 Links
 ---